pallets/flask/docs/installation.rst

 and other Python scripts to the path.
 To do that you have to add the Python installation's Script folder to the `PATH` variable.

-To do that, right-click on your "Computer" desktop icon and click "Properties".
+To do that, click right on your "Computer" desktop icon and click "Properties".
 On Windows Vista and Windows 7 then click on "Advanced System settings", on Windows XP click on the "Advanced" tab instead.
 Then click on the "Environment variables" button and double click on the "Path"